comptoolsres/comptoolsres.github.io/TLCL_reading_notes_1.md

    This is expected.

 * p.
-12: **Important Facts About Filenames**:
+12: **Important Facts About Filenames**
   * point 3 is worth emphasizing: File extensions generally do not matter in Linux.
 You don't need to end a file with .txt, .jpg, .pdf, etc. But, these endings can be helpful for *you*.
 Using extensions consistently can make it easier to remember the contents of a file--is this file an image or text?
-  * point 4 is also critical.
-Do not use spaces in naming files or folders on Linux.
+  * point 4 is also critical: Do not use spaces in naming files or folders on Linux.
 In fact, it is a good habit to avoid using spaces on your Windows or MacOS computer if you think the files will end up transferred to Linux or analyzed with a command line tool on your computer.
     * Common conventions are to use underscores (`this_is_a_text_file.txt`) or camel case (`ThisIsATextFile.txt`).
 It doesn't really matter which you chose, though does help to be consistent.

 ## Ch.
 3: Exploring the System

-{% include tip.html content="Since we still don't have any data in our home directory, this section may be easier to follow along with if you change directories to the class share folder.
+{% include tip.html content="Since we still do not have any data in our home directory, this section may be easier to follow along with if you change directories to the class share folder.
 Type the command below:
 <br><br>

 ```
-[magitz@login2 ~]$ cd /ufrc/bsc4452/share
+[magitz@login2 ~]$ cd /blue/bsc4452/share
 ```

 " %}